dvenis/dvenis.github.io/_posts/2015-06-28-it's-about-time-for-april-groceries.md

 tags: grocerychallenge research cheap project
 ---

 As expected of the Dane, we're two months behind.
 And of course, this project has long since ended.
-This is the final month of the grocery challenge.
-And the results are fairly pleasing.
+This is result of the final month of the grocery challenge.

 | Total grocery bill       | $0.00     |
 | Number of meals included | 67 (74%) |